Professional development

 Fakhar Imam

 The SSCP (Systems Security Certified Practitioner) and CCSP (Certified Cloud Security Professional) certifications focus on systems security and cloud security, respectively.
 Both are vendor-neutral certifications offered by the same vendor, the International Information System Security Certification Consortium, or ISC2.
-This nonprofit membership association, founded in 1989, is committed to developing future-ready cybersecurity professionals to help build safer, more resilient workplaces.
-The goal is to protect the information assets stored on-premises or on cloud-based infrastructures by following best practices and devising proper policies.
+This nonprofit membership association is committed to developing future-ready cybersecurity professionals to help build safer, more resilient workplaces.

-But which certificate or certificates are needed to build a career in systems or cloud security?
+But which certifications are needed to build a career in systems or cloud security?
 Employers are looking for highly skilled employees with the talents necessary to respond to the fast-paced changes of a modern digital business with endpoints on-premises or off-premises, a dispersed workforce and a multitude of apps and connected devices.

 As you start down your certification path, moving from general IT work to a more security-focused role, becoming SSCP- or CCSP-certified could open doors and benefit you professionally.